27 Popular Foods in Argentina You Have to Try

 Delicious locro in Salta, one of the most popular foods in Argentina for patriotic holidays.

-Locro is a hearty bean and corn-based stew and one of most popular dishes in Argentina on patriotic holidays (probably because all patriotic holidays fall in winter and this stew will warm you to your bones!).
+Locro is a hearty bean and corn-based stew and a popular dish in Argentina on patriotic holidays (probably because all patriotic holidays fall in winter and this stew will warm you to your bones!).

 It’s typical to the northern provinces like Salta and Jujuy.
-You will find some of the country’s best locro there any day of the year but on the right days you’ll find it everywhere.
+You will find some of the country’s best locro there any day of the year but on the right days you’ll find it everywhere in the country.

 The two biggest patriotic holidays where locro prevails are May 25 (the day the fight for independence began) and July 9 (Argentina’s Independence Day).